 [Add sub conditions to address new equipment that will be installed after the permit is issued.
-At a minimum, the permittee would be required to submit a notice of construction completion form and possibly be required to do source testing once the new unit is installed.]
+At a minimum, the permittee would be required to submit a notice of intent to construct completion form and possibly be required to do source testing once the new unit is installed.]

 ALTERNATIVE OPERATING SCENARIOS

-In addition to the base operating scenario defined in condition 3, the permittee may also operate under the following alternative operating scenarios: [OAR 340-218-0140(1)]
+In addition to the base operating scenario defined in Condition 3, the permittee may also operate under the following alternative operating scenarios: [OAR 340-218-0140(1)]

 [Define the alternative operating scenario in relation to the base scenario.
 For instance, the alternative operating scenario may be the same as the base scenario except one or more of the emissions units may be modified, added, or subtracted.]